bryjbrown/curriculum-vitae/cv.md

 **Web Development Assistant**
 *Indiana University Libraries' Lilly Library, Bloomington, IN*
 *May 2013 - July 2014*
-- Managed Lilly Library website
-  - Made requested edits to existing pages and digital exhibits on Red Hat Enterprise Linux server over SSH with vi
+- Managed Lilly Library website static HTML pages and digital exhibits
-  - Created/migrated new pages and digital exhibits in Lilly's Omeka installations
+- Migrated static HTML pages and digital exhibits into Omeka instances
-  - Built search and data entry PHP web interfaces for special collections databases
+- Built custom search and data entry systems for special collections databases
-  - Administered Lilly's MySQL database
+- Administered MySQL database
-  - Engineered migrations of special collections data from Microsoft Access to MySQL
+  - Migrated special collections data from Microsoft Access to MySQL
-  - Solved various database connectivity issues with digital collections and exhibits
+  - Fixed various database connectivity issues with digital collections and exhibits
   - Designed database schemas for new collections
 - Wrote extensive documentation for all projects for other team members to use
-- Migrated finding aids from MS Word docs to HTML and XML for display/storage
+- Migrated finding aids from Microsoft Word docs to EAD and HTML
-- Updated and maintained the Lilly's WordPress blog
+- Updated and maintained WordPress blog

 **Scanning Technician**
 *Indiana University Libraries' Digital Collections Services, Bloomington, IN*